 We’re excited to share information about the Harris experience with you in advance of the fall quarter.

-On Tuesdays, you will receive the Preparedness Digest.
+On Tuesdays, starting in May, you will receive the Preparedness Digest.
 This series will outline key steps, actions, and tasks you need to complete over the summer to be set up for success when the fall quarter begins.

-On Sundays, you will receive the Events Digest.
+On Sundays, starting in late June, you will receive the Events Digest.
 Use these emails to plan your week, register for events, build your network, and get involved with your UChicago community.
 These emails will also include information about Harris Orientation programming.

-Outside of those digests, we will also send you important emails about academics, orientation, resources, advising, etc., throughout the summer.
+Outside of those digests, you will also receive important emails about academics, orientation, resources, advising, and other topics throughout the summer.
 We will also catalog each Preparedness Digest as well as other communications you may want to refer back to on the Admitted Students Portal.
 We recommend you review those previous communications and action items in the portal.

 And remember, please email us at harrisorientation@uchicago.edu with any questions.

-The goal of the dean of students office is a simple but important one—to help and support you during your time at Harris.
+As your dean of students, I would like to welcome you to the Harris community and give you a brief overview of how my office assists and supports you throughout your time at Harris.
 Our team oversees several of the areas that make up your student experience, including:

 • Academic advising